 These two self-declared nations are still not as well organized and established as the others mentioned above, but now they have remained for almost seven years, and are often placed on the list of de facto states.

 Major Global Players

-Both the United States and the United Kingdom are the oldest major players of global politics.
+Both the United States and the United Kingdom are the oldest major players in global politics.
 These are the countries that ruled almost all parts of the world for centuries.
 A number of states got independence from them and emerged as independent states on the map of the world in the post-colonial era.

-Although in the contemporary global setting, China is also dominating world politics and has emerged as the fastest growing economy and developing country, China is new to global politics and has not colonized a major part of the world in the past.
+Although in the contemporary global setting, China is also dominating world politics and has emerged as the fastest-growing economy and developing country, China is new to global politics and has not colonized a major part of the world in the past.

 Therefore, the two most dominating powers that left their footprints on the culture of almost every country of the world are the United States and the United Kingdom.

 The United States of America is both a very new nation and also a very old nation.
 About 30,000 years ago, the first Asian hunters and nomadic settlers arrived in North America; however, the United States of America was not established until 1776 with the Declaration of Independence.